Vintage Christmas Decorations For An Old-Fashioned Holiday

 When you do find the decorations you want, they might be in need of a good cleaning.
 That could be a problem: Some will lose all their remaining paint and glass might take on a yellowish sheen if you use water.
 Using a dry cloth is best.
 Never pack them away with the hangers, as scratches become inevitable if you do.

-Store with care
+Store with Care

 Finally, store your decorations with care.
-Don’t shove them into the attic or garage, as the fluctuating temperatures could wreck havoc on the most delicate of your collection.
+Don’t shove them into the attic or garage, as the fluctuating temperatures could wreak havoc on the most delicate of your collection.
 Keep them in a closet or other convenient space inside your home, and pack them all carefully in tissue paper to prevent damage.